xinyee20/tp/docs/UserGuide.md

 **Example:**

 A student named `Aaron Tan` with student number `A3333333S` from your tutorial group `G04` decided to join another group for tutorial lesson `1-2`.
-You want to flag his attendance so that you will remember to check with the other tutor later on. `Aaron Tan` is the first person on the student list so his `index` number is 1.
+You want to flag his attendance so that you can remember to check with the other tutor later on. `Aaron Tan` is the first person on the student list so his `index` number is 1.

 <ins>Method 1</ins> <br>
 Flagging a student's attendance for a tutorial lesson by his `name` and `student number`:

 1. Navigate to view group G04 lesson 1-2 via [`viewlsn`](#452-view-an-existing-tutorial-lesson-viewlsn) command.
-2. Type `flagatt name/AARON TAN matric/A3333333s` into the _Command Box_.
+2. Type `flagatt name/AARON TAN matric/A3333333S` into the _Command Box_.
 3. Press `Enter` to execute.

 <ins>Method 2</ins><br>